“How long does it take to lose progress on vacation?”

 #1 Be mindful of how long the actual vacation is.

 I cannot overemphasize the fact that it is normal to eat more on vacation than we do at home (for most people, anyway).
-We’re not in our normal routine, we’re tantalized by new and interesting foods, and we’re making memories.
+We’re not in our normal routine, we’re enjoying new and interesting foods, and we’re making memories.
 In my opinion, it’s not smart to set up the expectation that eating is going to be highly controlled on vacation.
-But that doesn’t mean that overeating is inevitable.
+But on the flip side, that doesn’t mean that overeating is inevitable.

-Food intake has a huge spectrum and many different aspects – it’s not binary.
-There’s not “healthy eating” (i.e., restriction) as Choice A, and free-for-all bingeing as Choice B. Even while you’re eating differently (and probably more) than you do at home, you can still utilize healthy habits and mindsets to honor yourself.
+Even while you’re eating differently (and probably more) than you do at home, you can still utilize certain habits to honor your body and foster a healthy relationship with food.
 You can stop before stuffed.
 You can eat at normal mealtimes.
 You can split over-the-top treats with others.
 It’s not just about what you’re eating – it’s about how you’re eating, and what is driving you.

 Finally, I think it is extremely reasonable and realistic to expect that you will come back a few pounds heavier on the scale.
 I have had several times when I have gone on a vacation and come back lighter, but these were trips that included tons of movement (think hilly Italian cities).
 But most of the time, it’s wise to expect that the combination of higher carbohydrates, extra salt, and air travel itself will leave you a little bloated and weighing in heavier – even if you exercised and watched what you ate.